DiNoScore/DiNoScore/sheets.md

 6. **Color correction 3:** The previous steps might have given you some transparent pixels.
 Make them white using "Layer → Transparency → Remove Alpha Channel".
 7. **Binarize:** You may already have an *almost*-monochrome image.
 Applying a Threshold filter will result in a much smaller file, at the cost of quality.
 It's up to you.
 8. **Scale down and save:** You probably don't need your sheets to be in 4k.
 Save the image as PNG, with an indexed palette.
 Aim for a few 100kiB per page.
 Don't include EXIF data and the thumbnail with the image, they won't be needed.

-## Import the scans using the editor

-The editor works with all kinds of images, as well as PDF.

-1. If your image already is black and white, add it using TODO.
-2. If your image is in colour, you can use TODO.
-This will perform a simpler binarization for you.
-It works well in mild cases, but if it doesn't you'll have to use GIMP.
-3. Select all pages that contain staves, and click "Autodetect".
-This will take a while, and eat your RAM.
-If you're unsure, start with trying out only the first page.
-4. If the automatic detection did something wrong, you're out of luck. :D There are no manual editing features as of now.
-5. Select the staves and annotate them appropriately:
-    - For each "song" in the sheets, click "part start" and give it a name.
-    - Use "start section" to divide the song further.
-Create at least one section for each repetition.
-    - Click "is repetition" on the first section of every repetition
-    - If the repetition does not end at the end of a staff:
-        - Mark that staff as the start of a new sections
-        - Click "previous section ends here"
-6. Save